-A notice will be published in daily newspapers-
+A notice will be published in daily newspapers and the Gazette:

-- stating that the Preliminary Roll has closed and is available for inspection; and - listing the times and places at which it may be inspected; and - setting out the right to lodge an objection.
+- stating that the Preliminary Roll is available for inspection; and - listing the times and places at which it may be inspected; and - setting out the right to lodge an objection.

 Any person may object to the transfer of the name of a person from the Preliminary Roll to the Roll, but only on the ground that the person is not an Aboriginal person.
-Objections must be lodged within 28 days of the notice being published.
+Objections must be lodged before 5pm on Friday 19 April 2024.

-The Electoral Commissioner will consider any submissions and advice, and make a decision to accept or reject the objection.
-The procedure for dealing with objections is outlined in Attachment 2 at the end of this booklet.
+The Electoral Commissioner will consider any submissions and advice and make a decision to accept or reject the objection.
+The procedure for dealing with objections is outlined on page 8 in this booklet.

-Under section 10(7) appeals against a decision of the Electoral Commissioner may be lodged with the Supreme Court "....on the ground that procedures that are required by law to be observed relating to the making of the decision have not been observed."
+Under section 10(7), appeals against a decision of the Electoral Commissioner may be lodged with the Supreme Court "....on the ground that procedures that are required by law to be observed relating to the making of the decision have not been observed."
+Only a person who has lodged an objection, or in relation to whom an objection is lodged, and in either case, is aggrieved by the determination, is entitled to appeal to the Court.